allanfreitas/codeigniter-nginx/README.markdown

 Make the following changes:

-	$config['uri\_protocol'] = "PATH_INFO";
+	$config['uri_protocol'] = "PATH_INFO";

 ### Symlink logs ###
 First move the `system/logs` folder and remove the `index.html` file since we don't need it:
-_In fact, we don't need any of the index.html files spread across the CodeIgniter code, since none of the folders are made public, but it's not worth the effort to remove them all_
+_In fact, we don't need any of the index.html files spread across the CodeIgniter code, since none of the folders are made public, but it's not worth the effort to remove them all._

 	mv system/logs ../shared/logs
 	rm ../shared/logs/index.html